MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/12-create-cpu-status-alert.md

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
     1. Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-    2. Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
+    2. Hit the Validate button for the corresponding task.
-    3. If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+    3. If you receive a success message, you can proceed to the next task.
+If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     4. If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 Alerts can send you an email or call a web hook when some metric (for example database size or CPU usage) reaches a threshold you define.
 You've just seen how you can easily configure alerts for Azure SQL Databases.